abatushkova/edu-react-todo-list/README.md

 # ToDo List
-Educational project with ToDo list.
+Educational project with functionality: add new tasks, edit task, delete, mark as done.

 ## Built with
 - Create React App
 - TypeScript
+- Sass (.scss)
+- Flexbox layout

 ## Installation
 You will need node and npm installed globally on your machine.